vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 ### What I plan to consume before leaving

-* The third LOTR movie
+* Life of Pi
 * The Lord of the Flies
-* Life of Pi
 * Gone with the Wind

 ### What I plan to consume at some point later when I return